Telodendria/Cytoplasm/README.md

 ```

 You can also run `make install` as `root` to install Cytoplasm to the system.
 This will install the libraries, tools, and `man` pages.

+The `configure` script has a number of optional flags, which are as follows:

+- `--with-(openssl|libressl)`: Select the TLS implementation to use.
+OpenSSL is selected by default.
+- `--disable-tls`: Disable TLS altogether.
+- `--prefix=<path>`: Set the install prefix to set by default in the `Makefile`.
+This defaults to `/usr/local`, which should be appropriate for most Unix-like systems.
+- `--(enable|disable)-ld-extra`: Control whether or not to enable additional linking flags that create a more optimized binary.
+For large compilers such as GCC and Clang, these flags should be enabled.
+However, if you are using a small or more obscure compiler, then these flags may not be supported, so you can disable them with this option.
+- `--(enable|disable)-debug`: Control whether or not to enable debug mode.
+This sets the optimization level to 0 and builds with debug symbols.
+Useful for running with a debugger.
+- `--static` and `--no-static`: Controls whether static binaries for tools are built by default.
+On BSD systems, `--static` is perfectly acceptable, but on GNU systems, `--no-static` is often desirable to silence warnings about static binaries emitted by the GNU linker.

+Cytoplasm can be customized with the following options:

+- `--lib-name=<name>`: The output name of the library.
+This defaults to `Cytoplasm` and should in most cases not be changed.
+- `--lib-version=<version>`: The version string to embed in the library binaries.
+This can be used to indicate build customizations or non-release versions of Cytoplasm.

+The following recipes are available in the generated `Makefile`:

+- `all`: This is the default target.
+It builds everything.
+- `Cytoplasm`: Build the `libCytoplasm.(so|a)` binaries.
+If you specified an alternative `--lib-name`, then this target will be named after that.
+- `docs`: Generate the header documentation as `man` pages.
+- `tools`: Build the supplemental tools which may be useful for development.
+- `clean`: Remove the build and output directories.
+Cytoplasm builds are out-of-tree, which greatly simplifies this recipe compared to in-tree builds.

+If you're developing Cytoplasm, these recipes may also be helpful:

+- `format`: Format the source code using `indent`.
+This may require a BSD `indent` because last time I tried GNU `indent`, it didn't like the flags in `indent.pro`.
+Your mileage may vary.
+- `license`: Update the license headers in all source code files with the contents of the `LICENSE.txt`.

+To install Telodendria to your system, the following recipes are available:

+- `install`: This installs Cytoplasm under the prefix set with `./configure --prefix=<dir>` or with `make PREFIX=<dir>`.
+By default, the `make` `PREFIX` is set to whatever was set with `configure --prefix`.
+- `uninstall`: Uninstall Cytoplasm from the same prefix as specified above.

+After a build, you can find the object files in `build/` and the output binaries in `out/lib/`.

 ## Usage